andre5Jr/soc-analyst-Digital-Forensics-And-Incident-Response-Disgruntled/README.md

 ✏️ Task 1: Identify Elevated Package Installation

 ⭕️ Objective: Find the exact command used to install a package with sudo.

-⭕️Method:
+⭕️ Method:
 grep sudo /var/log/auth.log | grep install
 Extract full command.

 ✏️ Task 2: Identify Working Directory

-Objective: Determine what directory the install command was run from.
+⭕️ Objective: Determine what directory the install command was run from.

-Method: The same auth log entry includes a PWD field.
+⭕️ Method: The same auth log entry includes a PWD field.

 ✏️ Task 3: Detect New User Creation